 Technology program application.

-- Math and science cumulative GPA of 2.5 or higher on a 4.0 scale
+- Minimum Math and Science cumulative GPA: 2.5 or higher on a 4.0 scale for all math and science courses completed at the 100-level or above.

-- Must provide documentation of a minimum of 8 hours of job shadowing in the general radiology (x-ray) department of a hospital.
+- Must provide documentation of a minimum of 8 hours of job shadowing in a hospital-based, general radiology (x-ray) department.
 Job shadowing must be completed prior to application to the program.
-Follow the link at the bottom of this section to the documentation of career shadowing experience form.
+Follow the link below to access the job shadowing form.

 Students are required to complete a health history, immunization record, physical exam, essential functions acknowledgment form, criminal background check, drug screen and American Heart Association Basic Life Support (BLS) for Healthcare Providers CPR certification prior to the first day of class.
 Completing these requirements should begin immediately following the mandatory program orientation meeting in May.

 Applications for the program are accepted on a continuing basis from eligible applicants.
-Students will meet with an academic advisor on the Forest Park campus who will complete the program application after reviewing the student' s transcripts and completed job shadowing form.
+Students will meet with an academic advisor who will complete the program application after reviewing the student' s transcripts and completed job shadowing form.

-Students being offered fall program admission will be notified by mail.
-The admission letter will be mailed the second Friday in March.
+Students being offered fall program admission will be notified by email.
+The admission letter will be emailed by the second Friday in March.

 Applicants entering in the fall semester must attend a mandatory program orientation meeting that will be held in May.
 The specific date, time and location of the orientation will be included in the admissions letter.
 Following the orientation, students immediately begin the background check, drug screen, and immunization tracking process.